kolbykiernan/The-Nest/README.md

      npm install
      ```

-### Installing TypeScript and Sass
+### Setting Up PostgreSQL

-The project uses TypeScript and Sass.
-Follow these steps to install them globally:
+The project uses PostgreSQL as the database.
+Follow these steps to set it up:

-1. **Install TypeScript**:
+1. **Install PostgreSQL**:
+   - Download and install PostgreSQL from [postgresql.org](https://www.postgresql.org/).

+2. **Create a new database**:
+   - Open your PostgreSQL command line interface (psql) or use a GUI tool like pgAdmin.
-   - Run the following command to install TypeScript globally:
+   - Run the following SQL command to create a new database:
-     ```sh
-     npm install -g typescript
+     ```sql
+     CREATE DATABASE wedding_app;
      ```

-2. **Install Sass**:
-   - Run the following command to install Sass globally:
-     ```sh
-     npm install -g sass
-     ```
+3. **Configure the database connection**:
+   - Update the database configuration in your backend code with your PostgreSQL credentials.

 ### Running the Project

-After installing the dependencies, you can run the project.
+After installing the dependencies and setting up PostgreSQL, you can run the project.

-1. **Compile TypeScript files**:
-   - Run the following command to compile TypeScript files:
+1. **Start the backend server**:
+   - Navigate to the backend directory and start the server:
      ```sh
-     tsc
+     cd backend
+     npm install
+     node index.js
      ```

-2. **Compile Sass files**:
-   - Run the following command to compile Sass files:
+2. **Start the frontend development server**:
+   - Navigate to the frontend directory and start the React development server:
      ```sh
-     sass src/scss:dist/css
-     ```

-3. **Start the development server**:
-   - Depending on your setup, you may have different scripts to start your project.
-Here is a common example:
-     ```sh
+     cd ../frontend
+     npm install
      npm start
      ```